Frequently Asked Questions

 Who is the Academic Advisor for my Program?

-See the following list of contact info for all Undergraduate Academic Advisors.
-You will need to meet with this person to get sign-off on your course choices on the 'Departmental Approval' form.
+See the following list of contact info for all Undergraduate Academic Advisors on the Waterloo campus.
+Brantford students should refer to this link about Academic Advising on the Brantford campus.
+You will need to meet with this person to get sign-off on your course choices on the 'Department Approval' form.